Posts Tagged ‘business’

 As always, your feedback is important to us and is our primary inspiration for developing new features and improving existing ones.

-We’ve added two options to complement the default confirmation page that is displayed after a form is submitted.
-You can now:
+FormSmarts supports a number of options to complement the default confirmation page that is displayed when someone submits a form.

 Detailed Form Confirmation Page

-The detailed confirmation page shows a summary of the data submitted and allows form users to:
+The detailed confirmation page, also called Summary Page, shows a summary of the data submitted and allows form users to:

 - Have a confirmation email sent to them